 - Instead of pre-cut circles, have preschooler snip small pieces of paper to make this school bus craft from JDaniel4’s Mom.

 - Have the kids snip up tissue paper to make these pretty stained glass bookmarks from First Palette.

-- Finish off the first day of school with cutting out a backpack craft from Teacher Idea Factory and talking about their favorite part of going back to school.
+- Finish off the first day of school with cutting out a backpack crafts from Teacher Idea Factory!
+And spend some time talking about their favorite part of going back to school.

 How about these apples for some back to school crafts?